 - 1 bay leaf

-- A handful of parsley stems
+- A handful of parsley stems, torn into smaller pieces

-- 1 sprig fresh thyme
+- 2 sprigs fresh thyme

 - 3 whole cloves

-- 10 black peppercorns
+- 10 black peppercorns (about ¼ teaspoon)

-- 8 ounces cremini mushrooms cleaned with a damp cloth and halved or quartered depending on size
+- 8 ounces cremini mushrooms, cleaned with a damp cloth and halved or quartered depending on size

 Instructions

-- For the Beef Bourguignon: Preheat the oven to 300°F. Season the meat and dust with 2 tablespoons of the flour.
-Heat the oil in a large Dutch oven over high heat and fry the meat in batches until browned.
-Remove each batch, then fry the lardons, onions, and garlic in the same pan until golden brown.
+- Season the meat with salt and pepper and dust with 2 tablespoons of the flour.
+Heat the oil in a large Dutch oven over medium-high heat and sear the meat in batches until browned, about 3 to 5 minutes per batch.
+Remove the seared beef from the pan and set aside.

-- Make a sachet or bouquet garni by wrapping the bay leaf, parsley stems, thyme, rosemary, cloves, and peppercorns in a piece of cheesecloth and tying it with kitchen string.
-Add this to the pan as well and bring it to a simmer.
-Cover, place in the oven, and cook until the meat is fork tender and almost falling apart, about 2 hours.
+- Add the prepared bouquet garni to the pan and bring the mixture to a simmer.
+Cover, place in the oven, and cook until the meat is fork tender, about 2 to 2 ½ hours.

 Notes